Zhang Zuolin: Beginning of the end

-Final years and death
+Final years

 With the loss of his financial expert, Zhang took drastic action.
 In March 1926 he appointed a new governor, whose only job was to supply the Fengtian Army with large amounts of money.
 He issued new provincial bonds and forced businesses and local communities to purchase them.
 (Early in 1927, he even entered into the opium trade by selling expensive licenses for the sale and use of opium.)
 Bank reserves and railway revenues were plundered, and ever more paper notes were issued.
 The best indicator of Manchuria's economic decline was the value of the Fengtian dollar (yuan), which had started on parity with the Japanese gold yen, but by February 1928, 40 yuan was equivalent to 1 gold yen.
 In the winter of 1926, Manchuria's economy collapsed.
 Workers went on strike, and hungry immigrants flooded back into Shenyang because they could not find any work.

 Zhang provided weapons to anti-Guominjun Muslim rebels led by Ma Tingrang during the Muslim conflict in Gansu (1927–30).

 In June 1926, Zhang managed to capture Beijing, and rumors swirled that he was planning to proclaim himself emperor.
 Instead, a year later, with Kuomintang forces rapidly closing in, he combined his military forces with those of the other warlords, including Zhang Zongchang and Sun Chuanfang, into the National Pacification Army and fought against the Northern Expedition.
 At the same time, he proclaimed himself Generalissimo of the Republic of China, and thus led China's internationally recognized government as a dictator.
 However, the Nationalists led by Chiang Kai-shek attacked his forces, and in May 1928, the Fengtian Army had to retreat towards Beijing.
 In addition, Japan applied pressure on Zhang to leave Beijing and to return to Manchuria and underscored that by bringing reinforcements to Tianjin.
-Zhang left Beijing on 3 June 1928.
+Zhang left Beijing on June 3, 1928.

+The next morning, his train reached the outskirts of Shenyang.
+Here the line passed through the Japanese-operated South Manchuria Railroad.